Azure/azure-orbital-integration/README.md

 ## Deployment Steps
 1. [Register and authorize a spacecraft](https://docs.microsoft.com/en-us/azure/orbital/register-spacecraft) - Creates a spacecraft resource containing the required information to identify the spacecraft and verifies that you are authorized to communicate with it.
 2. Deploy [tcp-to-blob](/tcp-to-blob/README.md) - Deploys a TCP endpoint for receiving data from the ground station.
-It is recommended to deploy TCP to BLOB in the same resource group the spacecraft has been deployed and in the same region.
-If there is a quota issue in that region then choose a different region but still deploy it in the same resource group.
+To reduce the cost and latency in moving data, it is recommended to deploy TCP to BLOB in the same Azure region the spacecraft has been deployed unless there is a quota issue.
 3. Deploy [aqua-processor](/examples/aqua-processor/README.md) - Creates an Azure VM for processing the downlinked satellite data.
-This step can be deployed to a new resource group.
 4. Deploy [central-logging](/central-logging/README.md) (Optional) Creates a single central store for logs, backed by Azure Data Explorer.
 5. [Schedule a contact](https://docs.microsoft.com/en-us/azure/orbital/schedule-contact) Once the above components have been deployed, schedule a contact to downlink data from the spacecraft.